KGO-TV: News operation

 The station previously used the market's first helicopter equipped to shoot and transmit high definition video, branded as "Sky 7HD", which made its on-air debut in February 2006.
 Due to logistical and equipment limitations, video from the helicopter was only available in 4:3 standard definition at times (when this occurs, the helicopter is branded simply "Sky 7").
 KGO became the second television station in the Bay Area (after KTVU) to begin broadcasting its local newscasts in high definition on February 17, 2007.

-From January 8, 2007, until March 11, 2022, KGO-TV also produced an hour-long 9 p.m. newscast for independent station KOFY-TV (channel 20).
-On September 6, 2021, KOFY moved ABC 7 News from 7:00 p.m. to 8:00 pm.
+From January 8, 2007, until March 11, 2022, KGO-TV also produced an hour-long 9 pm newscast for independent station KOFY-TV (channel 20).
+On September 6, 2021, KOFY moved ABC 7 News from 7 to 8 pm.
 KGO aired its final news broadcast on KOFY on March 11, 2022, in anticipation of KOFY becoming a Grit affiliate and switching to western programming on April 16, 2022.

 On July 20, 2007, longtime evening news anchor and KGO radio talk show host Pete Wilson died at age 62, following a massive heart attack that he suffered during a hip replacement procedure at Stanford University Medical Center in Palo Alto, California.
 The station aired extensive tributes to Wilson when his death was publicly announced the following day.
 His final newscast and radio show were on July 18, 2007.

 In 2008, KGO became the first station in the market to start its early morning newscast before 5 am, with the expansion of its weekday morning program to 4:30 am.
-Around that same time and prompted by a sluggish economy and the station's conversion to the "Ignite" automated control room system, on May 26, 2011, KGO debuted an hour-long 4 p.m. newscast, which filled the timeslot formerly held by The Oprah Winfrey Show (which ended its 25-year syndication run the previous day).
-On September 10, 2011, KGO-TV expanded its weekend 11 p.m. newscasts to one hour.
+Around that same time and prompted by a sluggish economy and the station's conversion to the "Ignite" automated control room system, on May 26, 2011, KGO debuted an hour-long 4 pm newscast, which filled the timeslot formerly held by The Oprah Winfrey Show (which ended its 25-year syndication run the previous day).
+On September 10, 2011, KGO-TV expanded its weekend 11 pm newscasts to one hour.

 On August 8, 2014, KGO announced a partnership with Univision O&O KDTV-DT to provide newsgathering resources to the station.
 It mirrors a similar partnership between Philadelphia sister station WPVI and WUVP-DT.

 On July 9, 2015, KGO became the first station in Northern California to fly a commercial drone under newly approved FAA guidelines.
 Called "DroneView7", the aircraft flew over the demolition of Candlestick Park, broadcasting live.
 On February 4, 2022, the station launched ABC 7 Bay Area 24/7, a continuous online streaming channel showing local news and information.